usnistgov/FederalProfile-8259A/_8259-Control/event.md

 Establish policies and procedures to govern when to heighten the level of security for an IoT device, and associated systems, including for monitoring activity whenever there is an indication of increased risk to organizational operations and assets, individuals, other organizations, or the Nation based on law enforcement information, intelligence information, or other credible sources of information.

-## Policies and procedures for obtaining legal opinions.
+## Policies and procedures for ensuring legal compliance.

-Policies and procedures provide the details necessary to implement management and operational controls for establishing when and how to obtain legal opinion with regard to IOT device, and associated systems, monitoring activities in accordance with applicable Federal laws, Executive Orders, directives, policies, and regulations.
+Policies and procedures provide the details necessary to implement management and operational controls for establishing whether the IOT device, and associated systems, monitoring activities are in compliance with applicable Federal laws, Executive Orders, directives, policies, and regulations.
 Controls that may be necessary:

 **Manufacturer:**